 We allocate a mentor to you before your placement commences.
 Your duties will shadow theirs as much as possible, but if you do have some requests that differ, we will make sure that another staff member supports you for these shifts.
 You may, of course, change your mentor if you wish.

 Your assessor and mentor will be qualified in teaching and assessing (ENB 998 or Mentorship Preparation course) and will liase with you about the timings of reports and the aims and objectives of your placement.

 Facilities available for staff and students:

-Learning Resources: These are available in the Library-Common Room.
+Learning Resources: These are available in the Library.

 We hope that your time at the hospice will be as pleasant and educational as possible.
-Every effort will be made to make your placement problem free, but if you do encounter any problems, do not hesitate to speak to your mentor, or to the Ward Manager or the Practice Development Nurse.
+Every effort will be made to make your placement problem free, but if you do encounter any problems, do not hesitate to speak to your mentor, or to the Ward Manager or the Ward Sisters.

 After your placement, we would value your feedback, and this will be discussed during your assessment.